Flyingfish812/p2myth/docs/Ship/Esperon.md

 - Zen: Clover ATS
 - Rarity: Rare
 - Price: 1500
+- Main Description: A set of homing missiles being fired from both sides of the ship, followed by a forward firing laser beam that lasts for a brief period.
 - Upgrade Info:

 | Level | 1 | 2 | 3 | 4 | 5 | Ult |